 - Termination of the process.

 At the SAM LAW OFFICE LLC, we understand how emotionally trying family law matters can be and so dedicate ourselves to finding a solution that is in the best interests of our clients.
-If you believe that the collaborative law process may be the answer to your problems, please contact us today at 847-255-9925.
+If you believe that the collaborative law process may be the answer to your problems, please contact our Arlington Heights divorce lawyers today at 847-255-9925.